utsecnet/stig-dashboard/README.md

 # STIG Dashboard

-A single-file, offline dashboard for browsing DISA STIG checklist results.
+A single-file, offline dashboard for browsing and prioritizing DISA STIG checklist results — the same `.ckl` / `.cklb` output produced by **Evaluate-STIG**.
 Open [stig-dashboard.html](stig-dashboard.html) directly in a browser — everything runs client-side in that tab; no server, no network calls, no data upload.

+If you've worked with **Nessus / ACAS**, the risk model here will feel familiar: Nessus doesn't just report a vulnerability's raw CVSS severity, it factors in the criticality of the asset it lives on (via VPR/asset criticality weighting) to tell you what to actually fix first.
+This dashboard applies that same idea to STIG findings — instead of leaving every CAT I/II/III finding weighted purely by its checklist severity, it combines each finding's severity with an **Asset Criticality Rating (ACR)** for the host it's on to produce a per-finding **criticality** and a per-asset **Asset Exposure Score (AES)**, so you can triage a pile of STIG results the way you'd triage a Nessus scan by risk score instead of eyeballing raw severity counts.

 ## Quick start